adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 - Need unique id for note
   - First, get largest id number
   - Then create note from `request.body`
-  - Add one to the largest id to determine new notes id
+  - Add one to the largest id to determine new note's id
     - Not recommended method
 - HTTP POST request can add notes with arbitrary properties
   - Make it so _content_ property of note can not be empty